 BIT NAME DESCRIPTION 7 S Start Bit.
 Control byte starts with first HIGH bit on DIN.
-A new control byte can start every 16th clock cycle in 12-bit conversion mode or every 12th clock cycle in 8-bit conversion mode.
-6-4 A2-A0 Channel Select Bits.
-Along with the SER/DFR bit, these bits control the setting of the multiplexer input, switches, and reference inputs, see Tables I and II.
+A new control byte can start every 15th clock cycle in 12-bit conversion mode or every 11th clock cycle in 8-bit conversion mode.
+6 - 4 A2 - A0 Channel Select Bits.
+Along with the SER/DFR bit, these bits control the setting of the multiplexer input, switches, and reference inputs, as detailed in Tables I and II.
 3 MODE 12-Bit/8-Bit Conversion Select Bit.
 This bit controls the number of bits for the following conversion: 12 bits (LOW) or 8 bits (HIGH).
 2 SER/DFR Single-Ended/Differential Reference Select Bit.
-Along with bits A2-A0, this bit controls the setting of the multiplexer input, switches, and reference inputs, see Tables I and II.
-1-0 PD1-PD0 Power-Down Mode Select Bits.
+Along with bits A2 - A0, this bit controls the setting of the multiplexer input, switches, and reference inputs, as detailed in Tables I and II.
+1 - 0 PD1 - PD0 Power-Down Mode Select Bits.
 See Table V for details.